dbreen13/Deeplearning-reproduction/README.md

 ## What have we learned?

 Throughout this experience, we have learned several key elements.
 The most important ones are listed below:
 * Reproducing a deep learning paper is not so straightforward.
 Even if you are presented with the code, you still can run into a lot of problems before getting everything running.
 * The fact that you can run someone else's code without getting errors does not mean you are doing it right.
 Therefore, always analyze the results before continuing your research.
+* We learned how to work with a Google Cloud VM and how to install Nvidia drivers on it.
+* Do not forget to turn off your Google Cloud VM since Google will keep on billing you even if you are not using your VM.
+* One of our group members learned that the academic lifestyle was not for him.
+He is now trying to follow his dreams in the music industry.